negative-light-media/MultiLoader-Template/README.md

 # MultiLoader Template

 This project provides a Gradle project template that can compile mods for both Forge and Fabric using a common sourceset.
 This project does not require any third party libraries or dependencies.
-If you have any questions or want to discuss the project join our [Discord](https://discord.myceliummod.network).
+This is a fork of the MultijLoader-Template [jaredlll08](form https://github.com/jaredlll08/MultiLoader-Template) that has been tailored to the needs of NLM.
+If you have any questions or want to discuss the base project join their [Discord](https://discord.myceliummod.network).

 ## Getting Started